-General Motors Company (New GM) and General Motors Corporation (Old GM)
+General Motors Company and General Motors Corporation

 In the period ended September 30, 2009, the OFS provided \$51.0 billion to General Motors Corporation (Old GM) through various loan agreements including the initial loan for general and working capital purposes, auto supplier and warranty programs, and the final loan for debtor in possession (DIP) financing while Old GM was in bankruptcy.
-As of September 30, 2013, after various sales and restructurings of its investment, the OFS held 101 million shares of common stock of New GM, the post-bankruptcy GM entity, and had received a cumulative total of \$35.9 billion in stock sale proceeds, loan repayments, dividends and interest.
-During fiscal year 2014, OFS sold its remaining 101 million shares of GM common stock for \$3.8 billion.
+As of September 30, 2014, after various sales and restructurings of its investment, and sale of all shares of common stock of General Motors Company (New GM), the post-bankruptcy GM entity, the OFS retained no ownership of New GM.
+OFS received a cumulative total of \$39.7 billion in stock sale proceeds, loan repayments, dividends and interest on the GM program.

-The sales resulted in net proceeds less than cost of \$639 million.
-After this sale, OFS no longer retained ownership in the common stock of New GM.
 In fiscal year 2011, \$986 million of OFS's loan to Old GM was converted to an administrative claim.
 OFS retains the right to recover additional proceeds but recoveries are dependent on actual liquidation proceeds and pending litigation.
-OFS recovered \$1 million in fiscal year 2014 on the administrative claim.
 Because OFS did not expect to recover any significant additional proceeds from this claim, OFS recognized a write-off of the remaining \$826 million in fiscal year 2014 resulting in no outstanding balance since September 30, 2014.
-During fiscal year 2015, OFS recovered \$8 million on this administrative claim.
+During fiscal years 2016 and 2015, OFS recovered \$3 million and \$8 million, respectively, on this administrative claim.